bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 The easiest way to get started is by starting a new TypeScript Repl at <https://repl.it/languages/typescript> (if you would prefer to use a local environment instead, go ahead).
 I would recommend renaming it to something like "My Multiplayer Game" from the dropdown at the top so you can easily find it again.

 Now, there's one small configuration change we need to make so that the typescript compiles properly.
-I won't get into the details here, but you can delete everything in the `tsconfig.json` file and replace it with this:
+I won't get into the details here, but you can delete everything in the `tsconfig.json` file and replace it with this (you can just copy and paste):

 ```
 {